 It is estimated that in 2007, the Abu Dhabi government invested approximately \$15 billion to start up Masdar City.
 From the outset, the project has been an ambitious move to create the world's first carbon-neutral and zero-waste human settlement - a sustainable, mixed-use development that would function as residence, research institute, and a commercial investment hub for technological innovation.
-The City is still under construction; however parts which are occupied are functioning with a very low footprint thanks to clever design techniques which cool outdoor and indoor space and minimize the need for air-conditioning.17
+The City is still under construction; however parts which are occupied are functioning with a very low footprint thanks to clever design techniques which cool outdoor and indoor space and minimize the need for air-conditioning.35

-Masdar currently houses the Masdar Institute of Science and Technology (MIST) which is strongly affiliated with the Massachusetts Institute of Technology (MIT).
-As a research hub, MIST is at pace to become a leading global institution for cuttingedge environmental technologies.
+Masdar will house the future headquarters for the International Renewable Energy Agency (IRENA) and it currently houses the Masdar Institute of Science and Technology (MIST) which is strongly affiliated with the Massachusetts Institute of Technology (MIT).
+As a research hub, MIST is at pace to become a leading global institution for cutting-edge environmental technologies.
 As planned, the role of Masdar City is to provide innovative solutions that will expedite the country's goals to reduce its footprint.
+Many of these solutions will come about